-The Faculty of Law and Social Sciences is a public higher education and research institution, integrated into the national higher education system, which operates on the basis of the Romanian Constitution, the Education Law and Law 88/1993, the University Charter and its own operating regulations, elaborated according to the law.
-The Faculty of Law and Social Sciences was established in 2003, by the Romanian Government Decision no. 1082/11.09.2003, published in the Official Gazette of Romania, part I, no. 687/30.09.2003.
+The Faculty of Law and Social Sciences is a public higher education and research institution, integrated into the national system of higher education, which operates on the basis of the Constitution of Romania, the Education Law and Law 88/1993, the University Charter and its own operating regulations.
+The Faculty of Law and Social Sciences was established in 2003, by Romanian Government Decision nr.
+1082/11.09.2003, published in the Official Gazette of Romania, part I, no. 687/30.09.2003.

-The mission of the Faculty is defined in three plans:
+The mission of the Faculty is defined as follows:

-The faculty is a university structure of education and research.
-The assumption of this double mission - of education and research - is confirmed and justified by the progressive increase of the research component in the whole activity of the faculty, materialized by the development of specialized research structures, by the amplification of scientific research at the level of departments and by the more active presence of the faculty. in competition for research funding through grants, contracts, and research programs, both internally and at European level.
+The double mission - of education and research - is mirrored by the increase of the research component in the entire activity of the Faculty.
+This component is materialized by the development of specialized research structures, by the amplification of scientific research at the level of the departments and by the increasingly active presence of the Faculty in the competition for research funding through grants, contracts and research programs, internally and at European level.

-a) The training of specialists in the fields established according to the social order, the needs, and possibilities of the socio-economic development of the area.
+a) The training of specialists that meet the social demand, the needs, and possibilities of the socio-economic development of the region.

-b) Ensuring the effective equality of higher education opportunities for young people with reduced material possibilities, from economically and socially disadvantaged areas.
+b) Ensuring the effective equality of higher education opportunities for young people with reduced material possibilities, from economically and socially disadvantaged backgrounds.

-c) The creation of favorable conditions for scientific evolution and professional promotion for young people with superior performances, from Alba Iulia municipality and the area, and diminishing the phenomenon of their migration to other university centers.
+c) The creation of favorable conditions for scientific evolution and professional promotion for young people with high performances, from Alba Iulia Municipality and the region, and diminishing the phenomenon of their migration to other university centers.

-b) Contribution to ensuring the institutional framework and the material means to enhance and develop the potential of skills in Alba Iulia and the area, attracting specialists from other areas of the country, establishing, and developing an academic community that contributes, through education, research scientific and cultural creation, to the economic, social and cultural development of the area.
+b) Contribution to ensuring the institutional framework and the material means of capitalization and development of the skills potential in Alba Iulia and the area, by attracting specialists from other areas of the country, establishing, and developing an academic community that contributes, through education, scientific research, and cultural creation, to the economic, social, and cultural development of the area.

-- Continuing and developing the strategy for quality in the field of education, in accordance with national standards and academic criteria for evaluating universities;
+- Continuing and developing the strategy for quality in the field of education, in accordance with national standards and academic criteria for the assessment of universities.

-- Priority support for scientific research, through a set of measures on staffing, funding and logistical-material assurance, at the level of standards imposed on universities with a mission of education and research;
+- Priority support for scientific research, through a set of measures on personnel, funding and logistical-material insurance, at the standards imposed on the universities with an educational and research mission.

-- Extending the cooperation relations with universities and institutes from Romania and abroad, through educational and research programs and through the mobility of teachers and students;
+- Extending the cooperation with universities and institutes from Romania and abroad, through educational and research programs and through the mobility of teaching staff and students;

 - Preparing the Faculty to adapt to the restructuring required by European integration, expanding relations with European universities and making the curriculum and institutional organization compatible with the standards practiced in the European Community.

-- The extension and modernization of the endowments for education and research at the level of the current requirements, the continuation of the investment effort in high-performance didactic and research laboratories.
+- The extension and modernization of the endowments for education and research at the level of the current requirements, the continuation of the investment effort in high-performance academic and research laboratories.

-The strategic plan envisages achieving an optimal balance between the quantitative increases and the qualitative requirements regarding students and graduates, as well as between the evolution of the number of students and the evolution of the other components of the educational process and of the institutional organization.
+The strategic plan envisages the achievement of an optimal balance between the quantitative increases and the qualitative requirements regarding the students and graduates, as well as between the evolution of the number of students and the evolution of the other components of the educational process and of the institutional organization.

-The current range of specializations has been gradually established, in accordance with the mission and objectives of the institution, the strategic option being the moderate and balanced increase of the range of specializations and the number of students, by correlating with other components of the educational process: educational spaces and didactic-material endowment, services for teachers and students.
+The current range of specializations has been gradually established, in accordance with the mission and objectives of the institution, the strategic option being the moderate and balanced increase of the range of specializations and of the number of students, by correlating with the other components of the educational process: teaching staff, educational spaces and teaching-material, services for teaching staff and students.